 In general, the given data refer exactly to the possible control options for our Wyatt Eclipse Dualtec from the user perspective.
 The exact same format of data has been given in literature with this device.

-The DualTec allows the user to set the focus point explicitly to a certain focusing point which was 12% of the total channel length in our case.
+The DualTec allows the user to set the focus point explicitly to a certain focusing point, which was 12% of the total channel length in our case.

 The injection option has no influence on the flow properties in the channel as it triggers only an indirection loop through the autosampler.